Niodus/devops-docs/docs/best-practices/continuous-planning/agile-development/team-agreements/working-agreements.md

 - We assign ourselves a task when we are ready to work on it (not before) and move it to active
 - We capture any work we do related to the project in a user story/task
 - We close our tasks/user stories only when they are done (as described in the [Definition of Done](definition-of-done.md))
-- We work with the PM if we want to add a new user story to the sprint
+- We work with the PO if we want to add a new user story to the sprint
 - If we add new tasks to the board, we make sure it matches the acceptance criteria of the user story (to avoid scope creep).
-  If it doesn't match the acceptance criteria we should discuss with the PM to see if we need a new user story for the task or if we should adjust the acceptance criteria.
+  If it doesn't match the acceptance criteria we should discuss with the PO to see if we need a new user story for the task or if we should adjust the acceptance criteria.

 ## Code Management